 In the midst of back to school season, college planning is on the minds of millions.
 High school juniors and seniors are applying to college (or thinking about it) and freshmen are waking up to the reality of 8 AM classes.

 If you have someone in your life who’s applying to college, or who’s undecided on a major, check this out.
 A recent post from 538 has some great insight into the importance of college planning and picking a major.

 The link between education and earnings is notoriously fraught, with cause and effect often difficult to disentangle.
-But a look at detailed data on college graduates by major reveals some clear messages: Don’t be pre-med if you aren’t planning to go to medical school; don’t assume that all “STEM” — science, technology, engineering and math — majors are the same; and if you study drama, be prepared to wait tables.
+But a look at detailed data on college graduates by major reveals some clear messages: Don’t be pre-med if you aren’t planning to go to medical school. do your research, if you are thinking of becoming a phlebotomist, sites like careerswiki.com/how-to-become-a-phlebotomist/ will help your decision making.
+Don’t assume that all “STEM” — science, technology, engineering and math — majors are the same; and if you study drama, be prepared to wait tables.

 For all the recent skepticism about the value of a college education, a bachelor’s degree is still “worth it” on average.
 In fact, according to a recent analysis by economists at the Federal Reserve Bank of New York, the average value of a college degree is near an all-time high, even factoring in rising tuitions.

 Engineering majors hold 8 of the 10 highest earning slots, with humanities and arts majors tending to fill out the less lucrative end.
 However, one point to note is just how low-ranking one of the most popular majors today, Psychology, is.
 3 psychology fields are among the 4 lowest paying majors.